deliberato/SOI_perfomance_BMI/README.md

-# APACHE IV and OASIS performance according to BMI category in critical ill patients.
-Also we assesses the effect of adding BMI as a risk adjustement variable in those scores.
+# Comparison of APACHE IV and OASIS score performance in critical ill patients with different body mass index (BMI) and the influence of BMI on model performance.

 inclusion criteria: